-This is only a listing of available hotels within Walt Disney World.
-For all of Frommer's hotel recommendations in the Orlando area, click here.
+This is only a listing of available hotels within the boundaries of Walt Disney World.
+Other area hotels are in our Orlando section.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.